ShengStyle/Mountain/README.md

 # Mountain
-This is a test for git.
+This is the beginning of my java.